 “We’re Romans.”
 Anne shone out the horrible wonder of it.
 Eugene, struck by an alarming eroticism in the way the words moved her mouth, stood on the bed naked, and did Caligula’s dance.

 “We’re Romans,” he agreed.
 “Will stay in Rome, and live and die there.”

 “Die there?”
 With the badness, and the madness, and the murder to which they could lead, she thought it a possibility.

 “Not like Pinocchio, though.
 Anything’s better than dying like Pinocchio.”

 “Woodworm.
 The woodworm won’t get to us, Anne, will it?”

-Anne Robichaux was sick in September when she was supposed to begin her history masters at Rome’s Sapienza University, and she reluctantly took her doctor’s advice not to go.
-She took up her old job at the local chemist.
+Anne Robichaux was sick in September when she was supposed to begin her Mediterranean History masters at Rome’s Sapienza University, and she reluctantly took her doctor’s advice not to go.
+She took up her old job at the local chemist, which demanded almost nothing of her except the stretching of her patience.
 The doc had nothing for that.
 She spent free time in bed, read history and studied Italian, no longer really sick but not well, either, brain and bones aching for the next phase of her life, the facades made by the Senate and People of Rome racing luminously past.
 She turned home one January morning on her way to work, packed, filled up her car and left for Rome.

 When she studied English and read Tintin books in that frustrating language she promised herself she would one day have a small white dog called Snowy.
 That never happened, but a faithful white Renault Four was the next best thing.
 It looked proud to her as she parked it for a rest just across the Italian border.
 It looked almost big next to some of those toytown Italian cars, which of course had to have giant keys sticking out of their sides.